Page Reviewed / Updated – Oct. 15, 2024

 Medicaid Eligibility

-Medicaid has restrictive eligibility requirements based on an applicant’s income and their financial resources.
-Applicants are permitted monthly income of up to $2,742 as of 2023.
-This figure is set at 300% of the Federal Benefit Rate (FBR).
-They are also permitted to have up to $8,000 in countable resources (assets).
-Some assets, such as a motor vehicle and home are considered non-countable assets, provided they are in use by their owners.
-Furthermore, for the home to be exempt, the applicant’s equity interest in the home must not be greater than $688,000.
-(If a non-applicant spouse lives in the home, there is no equity interest limit).
+Some assets, such as a motor vehicle and home, are considered non-countable assets, provided they are in use by their owners.
+Furthermore, for the home to be exempt, the applicant’s equity interest in the home must not be greater than $713,000.
+(If a non-applicant spouse lives in the home, there is no equity interest limit.)
 Household furnishings, personal items, and burial plots are also considered exempt assets.

 The eligibility rules differ for married couples with just one spouse applying for nursing home Medicaid or a Medicaid waiver.
-Married applicants are able to allocate a portion of their income (up to $3,715.50 / month) to their non-applicant (community) spouses.
-This rule is to prevent non-applicant spouses from having too little income from which to live.
-In addition, non-applicant spouses are able to retain up to $148,620 of the couple’s joint assets.
-This not only proves beneficial to community spouses, but also lowers applicant spouses’ countable income and assets.
+Married applicants are able to allocate a portion of their income (up to $3,853.50 / month) to their non-applicant (community) spouse.
+This rule is to prevent the non-applicant spouse from having too little income from which to live.
+If the non-applicant spouse already has monthly income equal to or above this figure, a transfer of income is not permitted.

 Pennsylvania Non-Medicaid Assistance Programs